-Building a writing career can be a long, and at times, difficult road.
+Building a writing career can be a long and, at times, difficult road.
 And, many new authors think writing itself is the tough part, but that’s not really the case.

 Writing a story that you intend to publish traditionally or self-publish has a beginning, a middle, and an end.
-You can create an outline as kind of a GPS to get you from point A to point B. There are steadfast rules and tricks to help you complete your writing journey.
+You can create an outline as a GPS to get you from point A to point B. There are steadfast rules and tricks to help you complete your writing journey.

 There is an end to that particular writing journey.